pschatzmann/arduino-audio-driver/README.md

 ```
 Valid values are: Debug, Info, Warning, Error

-You can deactivate the logging completly and if you are using an ESP32, you can configure the use of the built in ESP32 IDF logger in AudioDriverConfig.h
+You can deactivate the logging completly and if you are using an ESP32, you can configure the use of the built in ESP32 IDF logger in ConfigAudioDriver.h

 ## Documentation